-- ♦What are the basic requirements for PTA Program admission? - ♦ Where can I obtain information about the program? - ◆ Can I get an information packet mailed to me?
+- ◆What are the basic requirements for PTA Program admission? - ♦ Where can I obtain information about the program? - ◆ Can I get an information packet mailed to me?

-General Education / Prerequisites Return to Main Menu
+General Education Courses Return to Main Menu

-- ♦ What courses are required for admission into the program? - ♦ Are there any exceptions to these prerequisites? - ◆ Do I have to complete the prerequisites in one year? - ♦ Can the prerequisite courses be taken at any other colleges? - ◆ Can I substitute other courses for the prerequisites? - ◆ Am I required to retake the Placement Test if I am transferring in from another school and have had the English and Math requirements? - ◆ Are there any other courses for the PTA program that can be taken prior to my acceptance? - ◆ Can I be admitted if I still have prerequisite courses to be completed? - ♦ Is PTA 120 a prerequisite requirement?
+- ♦ What courses are required for admission into the program? - ♦ Are there any exceptions to these requirements? - ♦ Do I have to complete the general education courses in one year? - ♦ Can the general education courses be taken at any other colleges? - ♦ Can I substitute other courses for the general education courses? - ♦ Am I required to retake the Placement Test if I am transferring in from another school and have had the English and Math requirements? - ◆ Are there any other courses for the PTA program that can be taken prior to my acceptance? - ◆ Can I be admitted if I still have general education courses to be completed? - ♦ Is PTA 120 a program admission requirement?